geosolutions-it/crop-information-portal/doc/en/admin/conf/geobatch/ndvistats.rst

 .. sourcecode:: xml

 		<interval>0 0/15 4-6 * * ?</interval>
+		<interval>* * * * * ?</interval>
+		<interval>SEC MIN HR DOM MON DOW</interval>

 * **interval** in this field is possible to specify the GeoBatch frequency to checks for new files in the flow's watch directory.
 The format to use is the `Quartz syntax <http://quartz-scheduler.org/documentation/quartz-2.1.x/tutorials/crontrigger>` that basically is an evolution of the Linux Crontab syntax.

 Action Configuration
 --------------------